 - Think on the user’s stage of the buyer’s journey.
 If your customers are in the beginning, they may need more explanation to your ad’s message.
 If they are closer to the purchase, they may want to use a shorter message focused on the offer itself.

 Facebook ad fatigue is a common and important factor to consider when running a Facebook ads campaign.
-Even though Facebook automatically rotates your ads to increase their relevance, you want to constantly be playing with your ads to find different ads that perform best.
+Even though Facebook automatically rotates your ads to increase their relevance, you want to constantly experiment with your ads to find the best performing combination.

 Throughout this article, you have seen five ways you can rotate your ads.
 To get you started, pick a couple and test them in your ads today.